 Once done, you are good to play and Skyrim Keeps Crashing will not happen

-Users on the forum confirmed that Skyrim crashing on mods issue arise because they have activated the ffdshow audio decoder.
+Users on the forum confirmed that Skyrim’s crashing on startup issue occurred because they had activated the ffdshow audio decoder.
 Once you disable it you can fix crashing problems.

 - From the Windows Start Menu type the ffdshow

-- Choose ffdshow audio decoder to open it.
+- Choose the ffdshow audio decoder to open it.

-- Tick the box Don’t use ffdshow in, and browse the skyrim.exe which is located at the installation folder.
+- Tick the box Don’t use ffdshow in, and browse the skyrim.exe which is located in the installation folder.